orichardson/pdg-infer-uai/README.md

 Convex-ConCave Procedure (CCCP), which is implemented in both, and comes into play when $\gamma$ is large enough that there is some arc $a$ such that the structural confidence $\gamma \alpha_a$ exceeds the observational confidence $\beta_a$.
-In this case, we cannot guarantee the problem is a disciplined convex program of the form we exploit, but nonetheless can find some minimizing distribution through the CCCP.
+In this case, we cannot guarantee the prob lem is a disciplined convex program of the form we exploit, but nonetheless can find some minimizing distribution through the CCCP.

-(However, it is worth  noting that this is insufficient for inference, as we have defined it.
-See the [supplementary material](https://openreview.net/attachment?id=XIn-DFFR2zO&name=supplementary_material), Appendix B.)
+Note that the CCCP is insufficient for inference, as we have defined it, in the case where the objective is not quasi-convex.
+This is because it returns just one (locally) optimal distribution, which may
+	be neither globally optimal nor unique.
+For more information, see [supplementary material](https://openreview.net/attachment?id=XIn-DFFR2zO&name=supplementary_material), Appendix B.